-(A) Cash and Cash Equivalents
+A. Cash and Cash Equivalents

-State statutes authorize GHC 9-1-1 to invest in fully collateralized or insured time deposits, direct debt securities of the United States or its agencies, commercial paper, money market mutual funds, and fully collateralized repurchase agreements.
-GHC 9-1-1's book value of cash and cash equivalents totaled \$9,804,266 and \$5,366,901 as of December 31, 2020 and 2019, respectively.
+State statutes authorize GHC 9 1 1 to invest in fully collateralized or insured time deposits, direct debt securities of the United States or its agencies, commercial paper, money market mutual funds, and fully collateralized repurchase agreements.
+GHC 9-1-1's book value of cash and cash equivalents totaled \$16,045,826 and \$11,383,630 as of December 31, 2022 and 2021, respectively.

 Custodial credit risk related to deposits is the risk that, in the event of a bank failure, GHC 9-1-1's deposits might not be recovered.
-It is the policy of GHC 9-1-1 that all deposited funds in each of GHC 9-1-1's accounts be insured by the Federal Depository Insurance Coverage (FDIC), or its successor, or secured by collateral pledged to the extent of the fair market value of the amount not insured in compliance with the Collateral Act of Chapter 2256 of the Texas Government Code.
-As of December 31, 2020, GHC 9-1-1 had a bank balance of \$13,843,384 in the checking and money market sweep accounts.
-The checking account bank balance totaled \$5,000,000 and \$8,843,384 was held in the money market sweep account.
-The money market sweep account is made up of investments of US treasury securities-the entire checking account balance was covered under FDIC and a Federal Home Loan Bank letter of credit is held to cover deposits in excess of \$250,000.
+It is the policy of GHC 9-1-1 that all deposited funds in each of GHC 9 1 1's accounts be insured by the Federal Depository Insurance Coverage (FDIC), or its successor, or secured by collateral pledged to the extent of the fair market value of the amount not insured in compliance with the Collateral Act of Chapter 2256 of the Texas Government Code.
+As of December 31, 2022, GHC 9 1 1 had a cash bank balance of \$16,085,435 in the checking/money market sweep accounts.
+The balance was held in the money market sweep account, which is made up of investments of US treasury securities-the entire checking account balance was covered under FDIC and a Federal Home Loan Bank letter of credit is held to cover deposits in excess of \$250,000.

-(B) Investments
+B. Investments